 Cross-border trade is also becoming an increasingly important consideration.
 There are some practical considerations, the importance of time zones, for example.
-When it's midnight in the UK, it's 8am in China so being aware that a 24-hour shopping event locally is actually double that globally is imperative.
+When it's midnight in the US (EST) it's midday in China, so being aware that a 24-hour shopping event locally is actually double that globally is imperative.
 For merchants who deliver to multiple territories, an interesting exercise is to ask your network or tracking provider what the share of sales is between the countries transactions are recorded in.
 By doing so, brands can start to understand how to offer more targeted communication.
-Additionally, lists of affiliates based outside the country the retailer is in, can act as a useful way to start building an international programme without needing a local presence.
+Additionally, lists of affiliates based outside the country the retailer is in, can act as a useful way to start building an international program without needing a local presence.